britram/rains-prototype/draft-trammell-rains-protocol.md

 Hash algorithms are used in several places in the RAINS data model:

 - hashing certificate data in cert-info objects (see {{obj-cert}})
-- hashing Singular Assertions into Bloom filters and check if a Singular Assertion is present in a Bloom filter (see {{p-shards}})
+- hashing assertions into Bloom filters and checking if a subject-object mapping within a zone for the given context and type is present in a Bloom filter (see
+  {{p-shards}})
 - hashing Assertion and Message data as part of generating a MAC (see
   {{signatures}})

 Hash functions are identified by a code given in {{tabhash}}.
 The Applicability column determines where in the RAINS Protocol a specific hash function might be used.
-Applicability "C" means the hash is valid for use in a certificate info object, "P" that it can be used for hashing Singular Assertions for P-shards, "S" that it can be used for hashing Singular Assertions and Messages for signatures.
+Applicability "C" means the hash is valid for use in a certificate info object, "P" that it can be used for hashing assertions for P-shards, "S" that it can be used for hashing Assertions and Messages for signatures.

 {: #tabhash title="Hash algorithms"}